Faculty Publishing Subventions

 - Peter Potter (Library)

-Typical subventions fall in the $500 - $2,000 range and are generally used to cover a particular expense or expenses over and above the baseline editorial and production budget—e.g. a large number of illustrations, color art, or especially long page count
+Typical subventions fall in the $500 - $2,000 range and are generally used to cover a particular expense or expenses over and above a publisher’s baseline editorial, production, and marketing budget.
+Scholarly books as well as creative works (e.g. musical recordings) are eligible for funding.

 Funding is contingent on the faculty member obtaining a commitment of financial support from the Department and from the College.
 The amount of the subvention is usually divided as follows among the Department (25%), College (25%), and Provost's Office/Libraries (50%).